KenCraig8/ClientcardFB3/README.md

 Getting started with the project
 Contact me if you would like to contribute

+A note on Visual Studio:
+Make sure that you check "Microsoft Office Developer Tools" in the "Optional features to install:" when installing VS.
+If you already have installed Visual Studio, you can check this by:
+	1. Go to Control Panel -> uninstall program.
+	2. Right Click visual Studio -> Change.
+	3. Click modify in the window that comes up.
+	4. You should then see the "Optional features to install:" section.
+	5. Make sure "Microsoft Office Developer Tools" is checked.
+If it is, you are good.
+	6. If it isn't checked, check it and click Update.

 Download these files:
 ClientCard install: http://1drv.ms/1p9tSYe FB3Installion-2014-04-27.zip